-- A. Revise and update the initial strategic plan to reflect the continuation project.
-The activities in the strategic plan must include all project partners and be submitted to OVW for review and approval. - B. Submit any new project partner's policies related to background checks of staff and volunteers who interact with children, youth, and vulnerable young adults; client confidentiality; parental consent; mandatory reporting; and information sharing between CCR members and project partners.
+- 1. Revise and update the initial strategic plan to reflect the continuation project.
+The strategic plan must include all required project partners and be submitted to OVW for review and approval. - 2.
+Submit any new project partner's policies related to securing background checks of staff and volunteers who interact with children and youth, client confidentiality, parental consent, and mandatory reporting.
 If no policies exist, the policies must be developed and submitted to OVW.